 The question had been asked before, but since authority could brook no serious challenge to assent without fracturing, no alternative had arisen to ease the Reformation terrors.
 We see more formal explorations of the issue in two famous examples that do rationally interrogate divine authority.
 In the first, Plato’s dialogue The Euthyphro, he raises but does not resolve a doubt about divine goodness.
 The Athenian authorities settled that doubt with a death sentence for corrupting Athenian youth and disrespecting the gods.
 The second example from the Book of Job issues an even more direct condemnation, not for challenging God’s goodness but for the sin of claiming moral agency in itself.
 This turns out to be a motif in Biblical narratives that begins with Genesis.

 The Euthyphro poses an essential question: are laws good because the gods command them or do the gods command them because they are good?
 The phrasing itself points to the appeal to logical warrant.
 If the former is true as seemed to be the case with the Greek gods, then they might as well command their opposite and call that good.
 And that violates the logical consistency implied by the definition of the term “good.”
 If the latter, then the gods’ powers are not absolute because their will must be subordinate to some moral principle, and what kind of god lacks omnipotence?
 That is another kind of logical puzzle.
-Plato thus exposes a potential distance between the gods’ power and their morality requiring rational arbitration by believers who must therefore revoke their unquestioning acceptance of divine command and with it the gods’ authority.
+Plato thus exposes a potential distance between the gods’ power and their morality requiring rational arbitration by believers who must therefore revoke their unquestioning acceptance of divine command and the gods’ authority.
 That is offense enough, but he further raises an apparent anomaly in the nature of divine omnipotence itself that implies a standard of goodness to which even the gods must submit.
 As a footnote, it is worth mentioning that Aquinas resolves this dilemma in the Summa.
 Unfortunately, he resolves it on the authority of the doctors of the Church.
 And so, cue Luther.

 In another example, the Book of Genesis gives us the story of Abraham, ordered by God to do just what Plato questioned: commit an act so obviously evil that no possible reasoning could justify it.
-Abraham is held as a paragon of obedience to authority because he obeys this outrageous command, and that constant trust proposed as a religious desideratum, yet once again reason is subtextually soothed.
+Abraham is held as a paragon of obedience to authority because he obeys this outrageous command, and that constant trust proposed as a religious desideratum, yet once again readers’ doubt are subtextually soothed.
 See, it was only a test.
 God would not violate our trust by allowing the knife to come down, though the narrative makes clear how far He was willing to test it.
 But beneath the trust lies an unspoken assumption that such an assent would align with our everyday reasoning about goodness, so no rational interrogation need be applied.
 Isaac is spared and Abraham is rewarded and his descendants number as many as the stars.
 Yet again, the text explicitly extols the authority warrant while the subtext attempts to appeal to soothe the reason that might challenge authority and resurrect moral agency.